 Prof. Michał Krzyżanowski (Head of Team)

 Michał Krzyżanowski is one of the key internationally recognised experts in Critical Discourse Studies of social, political and organizational change.
 His key research interests include right-wing populist discourse, normalisation of racism, uncivility and neoliberalism as well as diachronic analyses of politicisation and mediatisation of crisis in European and global media.
 He is the Editor-in-Chief of the high-impact Journal of Language and Politics, co-editor of the Bloomsbury Advances in Critical Discourse Studies book series, and on a number of editorial boards in leading journals and book series in discourse, media and wider social and communication research.

 Prof. David Machin

 David Machin researches in the area of Critical Discourse Studies, particularly with an interest in Multimodal discourse analysis.
 His interests include multimodality of visual design including web, magazine and newspaper composition and TV set design.
 He also works on sound as communication.
-He is co-editor of the international peer reviewed journals Social Semiotics and Journal of Language of Politics and on the board of several international CDS oriented journals.
+He is co-editor of the international peer reviewed journal Social Semiotics and on the board of several international journals.
 He also co-edits international Book Series Bloomsbury Advances in Critical Discourse Studies.